-A COMFORTABLE CHAIR IS WAITING FOR YOU IN ONE OF SEVEN PRE-SESSIONS
+A COMFORTABLE CHAIR IS WAITING FOR YOU IN ONE OF EIGHT PRE-SESSIONS

 Each full day session is $300 and includes continental breakfast, lunch, all materials and free wifi.
 Rates are per person.